chapmanjacobd/journal/programming/linux/misconceptions.md

     4 directories, 11 files

+If a subdirectory with the same name exists, how will `mv` behave?

+    $ mv one three
+    $ mv one/ three   # equivalent
+    $ mv one three/   # equivalent
+    $ mv one/ three/  # equivalent
+    mv: cannot move 'one' to 'three/one': Directory not empty

 This will error, which is good.
 I'd rather see an error if my command was ambiguous.

-    $ mv one three
-    mv: cannot move 'one' to 'three/one': Directory not empty

 All of these will be the same: